There is a divide between the conventional definition of type II diabetes and the ancestral one.

-There are leaf extract, American ginseng, bitter melon, fenugreek.
+There are leaf extract, American ginseng, bitter melon, and fenugreek.

-Human survival by definition stands for storing calories and go through extreme physical activity.
+Human survival by definition stands for storing calories and going through extreme physical activity.
 There are about 15 out of 33 genes that are connected to insulin resistance.

-Insulin resistance is related to the high glucose levels
+Insulin resistance is related to high glucose levels

 High insulin: During blood tests, if there’s a sign of elevated levels, then it shows that the person is building fat.
 High insulin levels usually don’t come up in a thin person.
 The risk of type II diabetes is suggested by an insulin level above 48 pmol or L.